aumouvantsillage/awesomewm-pinenote/README.md

 Custom settings
 ---------------

-In `~/.config/awesome/rc.lua`:
+* `~/.config/awesome/rc.lua`:
     * Use custom theme (`.config/awesome/theme`).
     * Restrict available layouts.
     * Define tag list.
     * Add menu entries for applications and on-screen keyboard (Onboard).
     * Disable titlebar for Onboard and make it non-focusable.
     * Add suspend status indicator.
     * Add button to force a refresh of the e-ink panel.
     * Add battery status.

-In `~/.Xresources`:
+* `~/.config/awesome/hooks/`: Scripts to turn off/on the frontlight on suspend/resume.

-* Font configuration for Xterm.
+* `~/.Xresources`: Font configuration for Xterm.

-In `~/.dmrc`:

-* Set session to AwesomeWM.
+* `~/.dmrc`: Set session to AwesomeWM.

-In `~/.profile`:

-* Set keyboard layout.
+* `~/.profile`: Set keyboard layout.

-In `/etc/systemd/logind.conf.d/power-button-suspend.conf`:

-* Suspend when the power button is pressed.
+* `/etc/systemd/logind.conf.d/power-button-suspend.conf`: Suspend when the power button is pressed.

-In `/etc/udev/rules.d/90-pinenote.rules` (based on the rules file from SXMO):

-* Brightness and refresh controls: grant write access to `video` group.
+* `/etc/udev/rules.d/90-pinenote.rules` (based on the rules file from SXMO): grant write access to `video` group for brightness and refresh controls.
+* `/etc/X11/xorg.conf.d/90-pinenote.conf`: Xorg configuration for the touchscreen and stylus (uncomment `TransformationMatrix` if needed).

 TODO
 ----